hummingbird-project/hummingbird/README.md

 ## HummingbirdCore

 HummingbirdCore contains a Swift NIO based server framework.
 The server framework `HBServer` can be used to support many protocols but is primarily designed to support HTTP.
-By default it is setup to be an HTTP/1.1 server, but it can support TLS and HTTP2 via the `HummingbirdTLS` and `HummingbirdHTTP2` libraries.
+By default it is setup to be an HTTP/1.1 server, but it can support TLS and HTTP2 via the `HummingbirdTLS` and `HummingbirdHTTP2` modules.

 HummingbirdCore can be used separately from Hummingbird if you want to write your own web application framework.